processity/apex-discovery-triggers/README.md

 Note that this library loads all trigger events for all `SObjectType`s on first invocation and caches them in a static variable.
 So, the performance profile will be a relatively slow start at the beginning of a transaction, then fast performance for further triggers.

+## Installation

+Either:

+ - Paste this onto the end of your My Domain URL: /packaging/installPackage.apexp?p0=04tWS000000HTQbYAO
+ - Include in your SFDX project as "Discovery Triggers": "04tWS000000HTQbYAO"

+## Examples

+See the [unPackaged](unPackaged) directory for a working example trigger.